Kelakam, India: Demographics

+Administration

+Kelakam Grama Panchayat consists of 14 wards.
+The current ruling party is UDF.
+Kelakam panchayat is part of Peravoor Block Panchayat and politically a part of Peravoor Assembly constituency under Kannur Lok Sabha constituency.

+Law and Order

+The Panchayat comes under the jurisdiction of Kelakam police station, established on 01-04-1972.
+The station started as an outpost under Peravoor police station on 16 december 1960 before being upgraded to a full fledged station on 1972.
+This station is the border station of Kannur and Wayanad districts.
+The station is part of Peravoor subdivision under Kannur rural police district.

 Geography

 It is a small town located in hilly regions of the western slope of western ghats.
 The Bavali River runs through the town, and the Kottiyoor Vadakkeshwaram Temple is seven kilometers away.
 It is situated near Aralam Wildlife Sanctuary which is ten kilometers away.